brasich/portfolio/content/posts/car-math.md

 ![Bike vs. Car Distance to Destination over Time](/img/distance_over_time.png)

-- Surprisingly, the bike trip was faster overall
+- Surprisingly, the bike trip was faster overall, taking less than 10 minutes vs. more than 15 in the car.
 - Both trips have a similar characteristic shape, but the horizontal portions (indicating time spent stopped or otherwise not progressing towards the destination) are much more significant on the plot for the car trip:
     - The roughly flat portions at the beginning and end of the trip represent time walking to my car, getting out of my apartment parking garage, parking in the grocery store garage, and taking the elevator to the store level.
 The much shorter bike equivalent was a trip down the elevator and a walk out of my apartment building lobby, then locking my bike by the front door and walking into the store.
     - Similar horizontal portions in the middle of the ride represent stop lights and stop signs.
 While much of the time in the car trip was spent waiting for a green light despite a lack of cross traffic, the bike trip plot shows I was able to move past those same locations relatively quickly after stopping.